What is a Bridge Loan?

 Their regular financial institution couldn’t move at the speed that they needed and they thought that they are going to lose the deal and the deposit.

-The tailored solution for the real estate company was a bridging loan with a second charge that assisted the company to get the loan in the time frame required.
+The tailored solution for the real estate company was a bridge loan with a second charge that assisted the company to get the loan in the time frame required.

 The company was able to realize the deal, and after eight months to refinance with a buy to let loan.
 The bridging loan facility was with no exit fees and without early repayment charges (ERC’s).